Board-Certified Ophthalmologists located in Avon, IN & Indianapolis, IN

 How is a contact lens exam different from a routine eye exam?

-During a contact lenses exam, Dr. Grove and the team complete a comprehensive eye exam to check your vision, as well as your overall eye health.
+During a contact lenses exam, your physician will complete a comprehensive eye exam to check your vision, as well as your overall eye health.
 They evaluate your eyes for conditions like:

 They may also ask you if you’ve had any symptoms that might make it difficult for you to wear contact lenses, like those associated with dry eyes.
 The team at Whitson Vision tests the muscles in your eyes, how well your eyes refract light, your intraocular pressure (the pressure inside your eyes), and performs several other evaluations.

 Along with the routine eye exam elements, your physician also measures the surface of your eye to determine the size and type of contacts that will best correct your vision.
 They may also test your tear film to make sure you have adequate tear production so you can comfortably wear contact lenses.
 Finally, you discuss your lifestyle and preferences for wearing contact lenses, so the team can recommend the best option, such as daily disposable lenses, monthly wear contacts, or gas permeable lenses.

 How are my eyes measured for contact lenses?

 Your physician measures the curvature of your eye to determine if your eyes are too flat or too round to comfortably and safely wear contacts.
 A special instrument analyzes light reflections from your cornea, which indicates the curvature of your eye.
 They may also use a corneal topographer to provide even more precise corneal measurements and characteristics.

 Additionally, to fit you properly for contact lenses, your physician may measure the size of your pupil and iris.
 Generally, once They have all the information she needs and has discussed your preferences for contact lenses, They order trial lenses so you can try them out to see how they fit and how well they correct your vision.
 Then, you return for a follow-up appointment.